w3c/webtransport/explainer.md

 2. **Live Streaming**: Pushing media chunks to a server with low overhead.
 3. **Collaborative Editing**: Sending cursor positions (unreliable) while ensuring document changes (reliable) are persisted.
 4. **Internet of Things (IoT)**: Efficiently multiplexing sensor data from thousands of devices.
+5. **Financial Tickers**: Delivering high-frequency market data where the latest packet is the most valuable.

 Additional use-cases are described in the [original use-cases](https://github.com/w3c/webtransport/blob/main/use-cases.md) document.